PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 Hi, this is the readme for running the ROS packages of this project.
+Note that the ros part of this project is based on the rosbot husarion tutorial.
+For more information please refer to the [rosbot husarion tutorial](https://husarion.com/tutorials/ros-tutorials/5-running-ros-on-multiple-machines/).

 ## Requirements